Why You Should Avoid Pay-for-Performance SEO

 Looking to boost your search visibility on Google and other search engines?
 Want to drive more organic traffic to your high-value pages?

-Consistent growth built with data-driven SEO strategies is more sustainable and will be better able to weather Google algorithm updates.
+Consistent growth built using data-driven SEO strategies is more sustainable and will be better able to weather Google algorithm updates.
 Pay-on-performance SEO simply doesn’t deliver in the long term.

 Find an agency that focuses on both short-term and long-term goals.
-Short-term goals are necessary to set the foundation for reaching those more complicated objectives that take more time.
-After all, if you’re just getting started with SEO, you can’t expect to immediately rank in the top spot.
+Short-term goals set the foundation for reaching those more complicated objectives that take more time.
+After all, if you’re just getting started with SEO, you can’t expect top rankings immediately.

 When an agency focuses on the long-term, you know that they’re not in it for just a quick buck.
 They value your trust and the relationship between the two parties.